Taking the Praxis Teaching Exams

 Other Teaching Exams

-While the Praxis tests are the most commonly used teaching exams in the U.S., some states use their own assessments instead of these national tests.
+While the Praxis teaching exams are the most commonly used teaching tests in the U.S., some states use their own assessments instead of these national tests.
 For example, California utilizes a test called the California Basic Educational Skills Test (CBEST) instead of the Praxis I® or PPST, and another set of teaching exams called the California Subject Examinations for Teachers (CSET) in lieu of Praxis II® tests.
 Most alternate tests, like the CBEST and CSET, follow similar guidelines to their national Praxis counterparts.
 To see how your state utilizes Praxis tests, search for state testing requirements on ETS’s Praxis SeriesTM home page.